CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

 {{%notice warning%}}

 Do not copy the `cumulus.pem` or `cumulus.key` files.
-After installation, edit the “ssl\_certificate” and “ssl\_certificate\_key” values in the configuration file for your hardware.
+After installation, edit the “`ssl\_certificate”` and “`ssl\_certificate\_key”` values in the configuration file for your hardware.

 {{%/notice%}}

 ### <span>cURL Examples</span>

-This section contains several example cURL commands for sending HTTP requests to a non-chassis host.
+This section containincludes several example cURL commands foryou can use to sending HTTP requests to a non-chassis host.
 The following settings are used for these examples:

   - Username: `user`